Application for Summer 2026 is now open!

 Spend your summer immersed within the Tyson research community

-In this 10-week summer program, undergraduate students will work for a faculty or staff principal investigator, post-doctoral scientist, or graduate student mentor on current Tyson-based research projects.
+In this 10-week summer program, undergraduate students work for a faculty or staff principal investigator, post-doctoral scientist, or graduate student mentor on current Tyson-based research projects.

 Tyson provides daily shuttle transportation from the Washington University Danforth Campus and each fellow receives a $6,000 stipend to assist with personal living expenses during the 10 weeks.
 Federal Pell grant eligible fellows are awarded $500 scholarships to supplement the stipend.